August 23rd is National Sponge Cake Day. It celebrates an airy cake that’s just right for summer, garnished with fresh berries and whipped cream.

 TYPES OF SPONGE CAKES

 The American Sponge is a high-rising cake, gaining volume from the air whipped into the egg whites and yolks.
 The dry ingredients (flour, baking powder, salt are folded in.
-Then the egg whites and more sugar are beaten until stiff and fold into the yolk mixture.
+Then the egg whites and more sugar are beaten until stiff and folded into the yolk mixture.
 It is often baked in an ungreased tube pan, which maximizes the volume of the cake, and emerges the springiest and spongiest of the sponge cakes.

 The classic British sponge of modern times is the Victoria Sponge Cake (see below).

-Génoise sponge differs from American sponge cakes in that the eggs are beaten whole, rather than beating the the yolks and whites specialty for more rise.
-In fact, rise is not the goal; flatter cake layers are sought.
+Génoise sponge differs from American sponge cakes in that the eggs are beaten whole, rather than beating the yolks and whites specialty for more rise.
+In fact, the rise is not the goal; flatter cake layers are sought.
 Sheets of genoise are used to make Swiss rolls and other roulades, such as Buche de Noel.
 Genoise is also used to make ladyfingers and madeleines.

 By the middle of the 18th century, cake bakers began to use well-beaten eggs instead of yeast as a leavening agent.
 The cake would be baked in a mold or in layers made by pouring the batter into two hoops, set on parchment paper and a cookie sheet (hoops atop baking sheets were the precursor of the modern cake pan).

 Genoa Cake originated in the port city of Genoa, Italy in the early 19th century.
-Some ingredients that came into the busy port from the East and Middle East—almonds, candied fruit and peel, citrus zest, currants, raisins, vanilla, cinnamon and other spices—often found their way into Genoa Cake, a light fruitcake that is different from the the airier genoise.
+Some ingredients that came into the busy port from the East and the Middle East—almonds, candied fruit and peel, citrus zest, currants, raisins, vanilla, cinnamon and other spices—often found their way into Genoa Cake, a light fruitcake that is different from the airier genoise.
 Liqueur could be incorporated into the batter.

 Like the French génoise sponge, it could be served plain, filled with jam and/or cream, iced, or simply dusted with powdered sugar.